-86 Commentary: The development standards for adult-oriented establishments are intended to address secondary negative effects of this use.
+88 Commentary: The development standards for adult-oriented establishments are intended to address secondary negative effects of this use.

-- (c) Government and nonprofit community uses.
-Subject to the general requirements under this division, the Planning and Zoning Committee may approve government and nonprofit community uses in the A-1 district as a conditional use only if all of the following apply: - (1) The use and the location of such use in the A-1 zoning district are consistent with the purposes of the A-1 zoning district. - (2) The use and the location of such use in the A-1 zoning district are reasonable and appropriate, considering alternative locations, or are specifically approved under state or federal law. - (3) The use is reasonably designed to minimize the conversion of land, at and around the site of the use, from agricultural use or open space use. - (4) The use does not substantially impair or limit the current or future agricultural use of other protected farmland. - (5) Construction damage to land remaining in agricultural use is minimized and repaired to the extent feasible. - (d) Specified infrastructure.
-Subject to the general requirements under this division, the Planning and Zoning Committee may approve certain types of compatible infrastructure in the A-1 district as a conditional use only if all of the following apply: - (1) The use and the location of such use in the A-1 zoning district are consistent with the purposes of the A-1 zoning district. - (2) The use and the location of such use in the A-1 zoning district are reasonable and appropriate, considering alternative locations, or are specifically approved under state or federal law. - (3) The use is reasonably designed to minimize the conversion of land, at and around the site of the use, from agricultural use or open space use. - (4) The use does not substantially impair or limit the current or future agricultural use of other protected farmland. - (5) Construction damage to land remaining in agricultural use is minimized and repaired, to the extent feasible.
+- (2) The use and the location of such use in the A-1 zoning district are reasonable and appropriate, considering alternative locations, or are specifically approved under state or federal law. - (3) The use is reasonably designed to minimize the conversion of land, at and around the site of the use, from agricultural use or open space use. - (4) The use does not substantially impair or limit the current or future agricultural use of other protected farmland. - (5) Construction damage to land remaining in agricultural use is minimized and repaired to the extent feasible.

+(d) Specified infrastructure.
+Subject to the general requirements under this division, the Planning and Zoning Committee may approve certain types of compatible infrastructure in the A-1 district as a conditional use only if all of the following apply:

+- (1) The use and the location of such use in the A-1 zoning district are consistent with the purposes of the A-1 zoning district. - (2) The use and the location of such use in the A-1 zoning district are reasonable and appropriate, considering alternative locations, or are specifically approved under state or federal law. - (3) The use is reasonably designed to minimize the conversion of land, at and around the site of the use, from agricultural use or open space use. - (4) The use does not substantially impair or limit the current or future agricultural use of other protected farmland. - (5) Construction damage to land remaining in agricultural use is minimized and repaired, to the extent feasible.

-- (a) Generally.
+(a) Generally.
 The town board may recommend and the Planning and Zoning Committee may impose one or more conditions of approval as may be necessary to grant approval.
 Such conditions and restrictions may relate to the establishment, location, construction, maintenance, operation of the use, off-site impacts, and any other aspect of the use that impacts the public health, safety, or general welfare.
-Conditions which are imposed shall be achievable. - (b) Limitation on imposing conditions.
-A condition of approval shall not lessen a development standard or other requirement contained in this chapter. - (c) Effect on contracts with another party.
+Conditions which are imposed shall be achievable.

+(b) Limitation on imposing conditions.
+A condition of approval shall not lessen a development standard or other requirement contained in this chapter.

+(c) Effect on contracts with another party.
 The Planning and Zoning Committee shall not condition or withhold approval based upon the property owner entering into a contract or discontinuing, modifying, extending, or renewing any contract with a third party under which the third party is engaging in a lawful use of the property.
+89

-87 - (d) Special condition for business as property owner.
+(d) Special condition for business as property owner.
 As a condition of approval of a conditional use, the property owner if it is a business entity, such as a limited liability company or a corporation, shall for the life of the conditional use continuously maintain a registered office in the state of Wisconsin as evidenced by registration with the Wisconsin Department of Financial Institutions.